zulip/zulip/help/dm-mention-alert-notifications.md

-# PMs, mentions, and alerts
+# DMs, mentions, and alerts

 You can configure desktop, mobile, and email notifications for [direct messages (DMs)](/help/direct-messages),